maximenannan/centralesupelec/README.md

-# CentraleSupelec Assignements
+# CentraleSupelec Assignments

-This repository contains assignements I needed to accomplish during my last year at CentraleSupelec in Applied Mathematics.
+This repository contains assignments I needed to accomplish during my last year at CentraleSupelec in Applied Mathematics.

-It contains assignements in :
+It contains assignments in :
   - Deep learning